sean-liang/stardict/README.md

 ### Read Data File

-You need to read the info and index before read the data file.
-And `RandomAccessFileDictionaryDataReader` is used to read a uncompressed dict file from file.
+You need to read the info and index before reading the data file.
+And `RandomAccessFileDictionaryDataReader` is used to read a uncompressed dict file.

 ```java
 // the dict file